How to Save Money As Consumer Prices Keep Rising

 You can also squeeze more mileage out of your tank of gas by driving evenly, sticking to speed limits, and removing your roof rack, which can create drag.

-Before you shop, make sure you figure out which appliance features you must have vs. those that are less essential, says Nish Suvarnakar, senior market analyst for Consumer Reports.
-Consider opting for basic stainless steel—a popular finish that is widely available—rather than a specialty finish.
+For additional savings, before you shop make sure you know which appliance features you must have vs. those that are less essential, says Nish Suvarnakar, senior market analyst for Consumer Reports.
+Consider opting for basic stainless steel—a popular finish that’s widely available—rather than a specialty finish.
 And finally, consider substitutions if your first-choice model is unavailable.

 Telecom and Internet Services

-“The best time to buy TVs tends to be between fall and early winter because of holiday sales and the release of new models in January,” says Samantha Gordon, deals editor at Consumer Reports.
+The best time to buy TVs tends to be between fall and early winter, when holiday sales begin and the release of new models in January happens, says Samantha Gordon, deals editor at Consumer Reports.

 There are plenty of other ways to save money, and Consumer Reports can help.